Adaptogenic Hot Chocolate—aka Stress-busting Hot Cocoa

 - Coconut Milk Powder

-- Ashwagandha – Known as a strong adaptogen, ashwagandha really helps your body adapt to stress.
+- Ashwagandha – Known as a strong adaptogen, ashwagandha helps your body adapt to stress.
 There is some discussion of ashwagandha being helpful even for ADHD.

 - Maca – Known to have antioxidant, anti-inflammatory, and neuroprotective properties.

-- Reishi mushroom – Known as the Queen of Mushrooms, reishi is known for supporting the immune system and blood sugar levels, amongst other things.
+- Reishi Mushroom – Known as the Queen of Mushrooms, reishi is known for supporting the immune system and blood sugar levels, amongst other things.

 - Lion's Mane – Lion's mane is known for many benefits including the potential to regenerate nerves and for being neuroprotective.